 Feeding, Observing and Releasing the Butterflies

 The normal lifespan of a butterfly is 2 to 4 weeks.
 You will want to observe your butterflies for a few days before you release them from the Habitat.
 Butterflies will not eat the first day but after that you need to feed them (see instructions below.)
 Butterflies eat by unrolling their proboscis (like a tongue) and drinking sweetened water.
 When they are finished they roll their proboscis back up.
 Butterflies taste with their feet.
 You can use the Eye Dropper to place a drop of sugar water near the feet of a butterfly resting on the side of the cage to see if they feed on it.
-Butterflies also like to drink from slices of freshly cut watermelon or banana.
+Butterflies also like to drink from slices of freshly cut watermelon, banana or orange.
 Once every day use the Mister to give the butterflies a gentle mist of room temperature water.

-To feed the butterflies make a sugar solution by mixing a single sugar packet in 1/4 cup of water.
+To feed your butterflies make a sugar solution by mixing a single sugar packet in 1/4 cup of water.
 Fill the feeder cup almost to the top and replace the lid.
 The cotton wick will stay moist and the butterflies will drink the sugar water from the moist wick.
 Set the feeder on the floor of the Habitat.
 Keep extra sugar water refrigerated between feedings.
 Rinse and refill the feeder (no soap) once a week.
 If you run out of sugar solution you can make more by mixing 1tsp of real sugar with 4 oz of water.

-After observing the butterflies for a few days we recommend that you release them into their natural environment.
+After observing your butterflies for a few days we recommend that you release them into their natural environment.
 This way they can continue their normal life cycle and breed and lay the eggs that will become caterpillars.
 The butterflies are not likely to breed within the Habitat because they prefer plants for laying their eggs.
 Painted Ladies live throughout North America so you can safely release them anywhere.
 When temperatures are above 55°F it is safe to release the butterflies.
 Once released, the butterflies can often be seen for several days in the vicinity of their release.
 If it is too chilly, you can keep them inside for their full lifespan.

 BUTTERFLY KIT FACTS: